xi-ve/Shiru/README.md

 - 🪄 **Anime integration with AniList & MyAnimeList**
 - 💬 **Full subtitle support** with softcoded and external files
 - ⏩ **Seamless video controls** and keyboard shortcuts
-- 🌐 **Real-time library playback** — fast access to content you own
+- 🌐 **Real-time library playback** for fast access to content you own

 ---